Fequently Asked questions

-For Ottertails and Modified Ottertails, measure the distance between the floor and your nose.
-This will provide the approximate length you will need.
+For Ottertails, Modified Ottertails, Modified Specials and Ray Specials, measure the distance between the floor and your nose.
+This will provide the length you will need.
 If we dont offer that specific length in the model you're looking at, you can simply round up or down to the nearest size.
-Keep in mind if the paddler is still growing, its fine to order one that is 1 to 2 inches longer so they can grow into it.
+Keep in mind if the paddler is still growing, its fine to order 1 to 2 inches longer so they can grow into it.

 Please check you Spam folders.
 We have found with Gmail accounts as well as others, our emails get automatically routed to the 'Spam' folder.
 To avoid this happening, please add our email address, 'firstname.lastname@example.org' to your address book.

-Definitely.
-When ordering please indicate in the ‘Special instructions for seller’ section what you would like written on the paddle.
+Definitely!
+When ordering please indicate in the ‘Special Instructions For Greg’ section in your cart what you would like written on the paddle.
 Please indicate the exact spelling you would want.
 Please be aware we are paddle makers not calligraphers.
 The writing is done by hand in a printed block format and will appear above our logo. ****Names are not warranted as they are a free service we offer to help customers easier identify their paddles.****

 Fishell Paddles are offering the same styles Ray Kettlewell offered with his paddles.
-This means all blades have a maximum width of 6 inches.
-These blades were designed to be efficient and maximize the paddler’s efforts.
+These shapes were designed to be efficient and maximize the paddler’s efforts.
 As a canoeist you need to be able to feel the water against the blade and sense the slightest pressure changes.

-To see all the Styles we offer go to the following <link>
+To see all the Styles we offer, click here <link>

-When ordering your paddle, you can indicate in the ‘Special instructions for seller’ section you would like a Curly Cherry or a Tiger Maple paddle.
+When ordering your paddle, you can indicate in the ‘Special Instructions For Greg’ section you would like a Curly Cherry or a Tiger Maple paddle.
 There is no guarantee we can actually provide these specialty grains but we will do our best.
 When we come across one of these boards we pull them aside for these types of orders, but it’s not always available.